yithh/FE-Challenge-99.co/README.md

 You have 7 days to complete the challenge.

-Please fork this and once you complete, send us back the forked link to rupert@99.co and try.wijono@99.co
+Please fork this (from within [CodeSandbox link here](https://codesandbox.io/s/github/alexbiediger/frontend-test)) and once you complete, send us back the forked CodeSandbox link to rupert@99.co and try.wijono@99.co

 ## Questions